 About the Authors

 Tanya heads Corporate & Forensic Compliance practice.
 She has nearly 14 years of experience in the financial services industry.
 Prior to joining Acuity Knowledge Partners, she worked at Goldman Sachs as Vice President; GSAM Compliance as team manager - Bangalore, line compliance officer for the India businesses, and lead for forensic and marketing compliance initiatives.
 Tanya has also handled marketing strategy and communications at GSAM and market research at Thomson Financial.
-Tanya holds a Bachelor of Business Management (Marketing) from Bangalore University.
+Tanya holds a Bachelor of Business Management, PGD in Psychology from University of Oxford, PGD in Social Media Marketing from Northwestern University.

 Manish is the delivery manager and subject matter expert for the forensic compliance practice.
 He has over 10 years of experience in the financial services industry.
 Prior to joining Acuity Knowledge Partners he worked as an associate with Goldman Sachs - GSAM Compliance.
 He was part of the global forensics team and was part of the marketing and portfolio management compliance team.
 Manish was also part of the controls management team for the asset & wealth management team at JP Morgan and was part of the HSBC KYC remediation team for multiple lines of business.